ghiscoding/multiple-select-modified/README.md

  - `domElmSelectAllHeight` defaults to 39 (as per CSS), that is the DOM element of the "Select All" text area
  - `useSelectOptionLabel` (defaults to False), when set to True it will use the <option label=""> that can be used to display selected options
  - `useSelectOptionLabelToHtml` (defaults to False), same as "useSelectOptionLabel" but will also render html

-## Description
-Multiple select is a jQuery plugin to select multiple elements with checkboxes :).

-To get started checkout examples and documentation at http://wenzhixin.net.cn/p/multiple-select

 ## jsFiddle examples